Tidal marsh: Types

-Coastal
+Freshwater

+Freshwater tidal marshes live more inland than saltwater marshes, but their proximity to the coast still allows for daily fluctuations from tides.
+The inland location allows for a majority of the water content to be from freshwater stream discharge, meaning the salt content is low.

+Tidal freshwater marshes are further divided into deltaic and fringing types.

+Extensive research has been conducted on deltaic tidal freshwater marshes in the Chesapeake Bay, which were formed as a result of historic deforestation and intensive agriculture.

+Freshwater tidal marshes are highly productive and are home to a variety of organisms.
+There is a variety of vegetation that can reside in freshwater marshes.
+There is also a vast amount of insects which attract birds, such as wrens and warrens.
+Aquatic birds, such as ducks and herons, also live in these marshes.
+Freshwater tidal marshes also serve as spawning grounds for anadromous fish, such as shad and herring.
+These fish spend most of their lives in saltwater areas, but return to freshwater during reproduction.

+Tidal freshwater marshes are also highly productive, generate a large amount of good quality biomass.
+They also serve as good waste treatment areas, based on denitrification potential.

+Saltwater

+Saltwater tidal marshes live on coastlines in areas that are not completely exposed to the open ocean.
+The volume of water is dependent on the tides.
+Plant variation throughout marshes can be due to differences in tide exposure and frequency.

-Coastal tidal marshes are found within coastal watersheds and encompass a variety of types including fresh and salt marshes, bottomland hardwood swamps, mangrove swamps, and palustrine wetlands.
+Some different types include bottomland hardwood swamps, mangrove swamps, and palustrine wetlands.

+Saltwater tidal marshes are correlated with higher decomposition rates and lower denitrification rates.

 Island and barrier island

 Tidal Marshes also form between a main shoreline and barrier islands.
 These elongated shifting landforms evolve parallel and in close proximity to the shoreline of a tidal marsh.
 Many become fully submerged at high tide, and become directly attached to the mainland when at low tide.
 Barrier island formation includes mechanisms such as offshore bar theory, spit accretion theory, and climate change.

 Ecosystem services

 Tidal marsh ecosystems provide numerous services, including supplying habitats to support a diverse range of biodiversity.
 Their areas are spawning grounds and home to "feeder fish" that lie low on the food chain, and serve as crucial rest-stops for migratory birds.
 Additionally, they provide suitable habitat to various tidal salt marsh specialist bird species, such as the seaside sparrow (Ammospiza maritima) and the willet (Tringa semipalmata) found in tidal marshes in Connecticut, U.S.

 Other ecosystem services include their role as significant carbon sinks and shoreline stabilizers.
 Tidal marshes provide flood protection to upland areas by storing ground water, and lessen the impact of storm surges on nearby shorelines.
 Tidal marshes located along coastlines also act as intricate filtration systems for watersheds.
 These areas absorb and trap pollutants from water run-off that travels from higher elevations to open water.